 • Allergic reactions: Some dogs may be allergic to fish or specific proteins found in tuna.
 Feeding cooked tuna to a dog with allergies can cause symptoms such as itching, redness, gastrointestinal upset, or even anaphylaxis in severe cases.

-See also How to cook grilled tilapia
+See also How to cook a green pumpkin

 It is important to consult with a veterinarian before adding any new food to your dog’s diet, including cooked tuna.
 They can provide personalized advice based on your dog’s specific needs and health condition.